By Christopher DeHarde, Staff Writer

 Andretti Autosport closed their Pro Mazda team, JDC Motorsports went back to a part time effort in 2016 and M1 Racing only fielded a car for part of the 2016 season.
 Add into that the fact that Pato O’Ward dominated the first half of Pro Mazda in 2016, a couple more drivers dropped out of the championship with seemingly no hope of catching him, unless your name was Aaron Telitz.
 2017 had more drivers competing in the national class but few, if any, would realistically move up to Indy Lights.

-Advancements from the 2015 Pro Mazda series to 2016 Indy Lights, three drivers moved up full time while Garrett Grist moved up mid-season from Pro Mazda to Indy Lights after the Month of May.
-Moving ahead again another year, three drivers moved up the ladder from Pro Mazda, Garth Rickards moved up from USF2000 while O’Ward raced at St. Petersburg and Barber.
+Three drivers advanced from the 2015 Pro Mazda series to the 2016 Indy Lights series while Garrett Grist moved up to Indy Lights in 2016 after spending the first half of that year in Pro Mazda.
+Moving ahead again another year, three drivers moved up the ladder from Pro Mazda while Garth Rickards moved up from USF2000 and O’Ward raced at St. Petersburg and Barber.

 From 2017 Pro Mazda to 2018 Indy Lights, only one driver moved up and that was Victor Franzoni.
-Carlin is on a temporary leave from Indy Lights after fielding four cars in 2017 and Team Pelfrey isn’t fielding a full time car after fielding one full time last season, it’s easy to see why the field is reduced.
+Carlin is on a temporary leave from Indy Lights after fielding four cars in 2017 and Team Pelfrey isn’t fielding a full time car after fielding one last season.
+It’s easy to see why the field is reduced.

 A stronger Pro Mazda car count will lead to more drivers moving up to Indy Lights provided that budgets can be found.
 Yes, budgets need to come down in all three championships, that’s known.
 It’s not a simple one or two item list, it’s a few things that need to happen.